MinnPost/minnpost-wordpress/wp-content/plugins/wp-category-permalink/readme.txt

 **Breadcrumbs**.
 They have their own way of working and can't be supported automatically by default because they are created by specific themes or plugins.
 If you encounter issues with breadcrumbs, please say so in the Support Threads and let's see how we can make it work.

+**Compatibility**.
+It works with any theme or plugin that creates post types and taxonomies but it looks like it doesn't work with the plugin called "Types".
+You can use "Custom Post Type UI" instead.

 Languages: English.

 == Installation ==